 I will tell of all your deeds.

 The whole chapter of Psalm 73 was impactful.
 David begins the psalm with envy and how he envies others who seem to have happy lives, but towards the end, he realizes there is a difference between those who don't believe and those who do.
-He realizes that there is suffering with purpose.
+Towards the end of the psalms David mentions that he knows that those who don't believe in Him will perish and in verse 28 he mentions it is good to be near God.
+I think he realizes that there is suffering with purpose.
 When he dies, he will eventually meet God, and all will be made right.
+None of us can escape suffering but I believe that those who believe in God can take comfort in knowing that the suffering we experience on earth is not in vain but instead will be redeemed when we go to heaven.
 No longer will I look at suffering as the final verdict, but there's more to this suffering, which gives it purpose.

 Add comment